Best Snorkeling Gear for Travel: Snorkeler’s Firsthand Review

 I used swim belts when snorkeling in Hawaii, which works great if you can rent them.
 They are incredibly bulky though if you have to pack them in a suitcase.

-Then I met the snorkeling vest.
+Then I met the snorkel vest.

 It is very comfortable and fits snugly but not too tight if you order the right size.